acestream/ace-network-docs/docs/glossary/system-pools.md

 ### lockedPool

-Token: [XAT][1]
+Token: [XAB][1]

-Filled with tokens by the network's startup procedure (details described in [Ace Token][1])
+Filled with tokens by the network's startup procedure (details described in [Ace Byte][1])

-This pool is controlled by the Ace Token supply mechanism.
-Initially, all tokens in this pool are locked and cannot be used by any accounts until they are unlocked by burning Ace Tokens during the execution of the following smart contracts:
+This pool is controlled by the Ace Byte supply mechanism.
+Initially, all tokens in this pool are locked and cannot be used by any accounts until they are unlocked by burning Ace Bytes during the execution of the following smart contracts:

 - [System Service Payment][10]
 - [Non System Service Payment][11]